LaDawson/full-stack-project/README.md

 occured in the views.py or my stripe javascript file due to me using the incorrect code for the most part.
 These issues were solved with the help of the tutors provided by the Code Institute and also by looking back on lessons to help understand the code needed for these areas and to walk me through the process a couple more times.

+A particular bug I encountered was that Stripe webhooks would return an error when submitting the form.
+This was because I was trying to pass the user idea from the form as metadata.
+The idea was that the webhook would send this field as metadata so that the idea wouldn't be lost if the confirmation email was lost.
+After a long chat with a tutor, it was decided upon removing this meta data as it was an unknown variable to stripe which was throwing an error.
+Instead I just kept the billing information within the stripe billing details.
+The consultation idea is instead now sent through an email to the admin similarly to the way a confirmation email is sent to the user.

 The lessons in particular were a great reference point to help as this was the first time taking on a Django project of this scale on my own, which lead to me getting confused and lost at particular parts that were new to me.
 Although I struggled through some parts, now that I have a better understanding of Django, and